Cosmic brownies, just like the ones you ate during lunch at school. Only better, because they're homemade!

 OK, that last one was probably just me, and only in the second grade.
 Once.
 I swear.

 Now, it seems like summer has come and gone in the blink of an eye, and I didn't even get the awesome summer camp trips.
 Before I know it, all of my friends are talking about how their kidlets are returning for another year, and I start to fear the return of school bus traffic and annoying college kids that need crossing guards to help them walk properly.

-When I laid eyes on these Cosmic Brownies a while back on Amanda's blog, Fake Ginger, I was taken back to brown bag lunches and school days all over gain.
-In hard contention for the number one spot on my childhood favorite list, right up there next to the TastyKake, the Cosmic Brownie was always a joy to find in my lunch.
+When I laid eyes on these Cosmic Brownies a while back on Amanda's blog, Fake Ginger, I was taken back to brown bag lunches and school days all over again.
+In hard contention for the number one spot on my childhood favorite list, right up there next to the TastyKake, Cosmic Brownies were always a joy to find in my lunch.